Protein shakes, detox teas, and metabolism boosters are some of the most popular supplements on the market.

 Arbonne recommends daily physical activity to maintain a healthy body weight, heart health, physical fitness, and self-confidence.

 Though it doesn’t provide a detailed program, the company recommends moving more than you did the day before, joining a gym, and/or taking up a new hobby, such as tennis or dancing.

 Step 4: Be mindful and manage stress

 Arbonne strongly recommends stress-reducing activities, such as meditation, hiking, or reaching out to friends and family.
-By lowering your stress levels, they suggest you’re less likely to overeat high calorie and high fat foods, which can lead to excess weight gain.
+The company suggests that lowering your stress levels will make you less likely to overeat high calorie and high fat foods, which can lead to excess weight gain.